EV Charging Costs

 Home vs Public Charging

-Charging at home overnight is by far the cheapest option — about 3x less than a DC fast charger on a road trip.
+Charging at home overnight is by far the cheapest option — about 3x cheaper than a DC fast charger on a road trip.
 Here's what a full 60 kWh charge costs at each level.

 🏠 Home Charging